Exemptions require exceptional cirmunstances

 It may be a good idea to attach an individual study plan to your application, describing when you plan to take the remaining courses from the first-year examination and thus when you expect to pass the examination.

-There may also be other situations where you need to apply for an exemption.
+There may also be other situations where you need to apply for a dispensation.

 How to apply

-You must apply via.
-SPOC, using the following form: Application for other types of exemption.
+You must apply via SPOC and select the form: Application for other types of dispensation.